Tyrol (state): Identity

-A research project led by Peter Diem offers a thoroughly comparable picture: In Vienna and Lower Austria, Austria patriotism dominated (1988) over territorial consciousness.
-In Upper Austria, Salzburg and Styria, national patriotism slightly outweighed federal state patriotism.
-In Carinthia, Tyrol and Vorarlberg, national patriotism clearly dominated.
-When asked to rate their own national patriotism on a ten-point scale, 83% of Carinthians, 69% of Tyroleans, 63% of Vorarlbergers, Burgenlanders and Styrians, 59% of Upper Austrians, 55% of Lower Austrians, 47% of Viennese and 43% of Salzburgers gave it the highest value.
+A research project led by Peter Diem offers a thoroughly comparable picture: In Vienna and Lower Austria, Austrian national patriotism dominated (1988) over territorial consciousness.
+In Upper Austria, Salzburg and Styria, national patriotism slightly outweighed regional (federal state) patriotism.
+In Carinthia, Tyrol and Vorarlberg, regional patriotism clearly dominated.
+When asked to rate their own regional patriotism on a ten-point scale, 83% of Carinthians, 69% of Tyroleans, 63% of Vorarlbergers, Burgenlanders and Styrians, 59% of Upper Austrians, 55% of Lower Austrians, 47% of Viennese and 43% of Salzburgers gave it the highest value.

-The results of this study underline the assumption of a highly developed sense of national identity in most Austrian provinces.
-Peculiarly, the federal provinces are also largely "endogamous" in relation to other provinces, i.e. they correspond to what ethnologists would call a gentile association, a "tribe".
+The results of this study underline the assumption of a highly developed sense of regional identity in most Austrian federated states.

-It is therefore also permissible to identify the inhabitants of the Austrian provinces as the "tribes" that a book published in London would like to portray.

 In popular culture

 The first thirteen of the Chalet School series of books by Elinor Brent-Dyer, and part of the fourteenth, The Chalet School in Exile (1940), are set in Tyrol, on Pertisau on Lake Achen.
 Brent-Dyer had visited the Tyrol in the 1920s.
 Nancy G. Rosoff and Stephanie Spencer have written that Brent-Dyer "used the setting of her fictional school in the Austrian Tyrol to give her readers some hard lessons about Nazi persecution".